“RANK, SELL, CONVERT”.

 - I’m also somewhat of a spiritual person.
 Doing ‘weird’ or ‘silly’ things to my clients or anyone will cause ‘weird’ and ‘silly’ things to happen in your own life.
 Simple as that.
 Sorry not interested in that at all.

 - I’m confident in my results and the work I do.
 I can share everything I know but implementation only comes with experience and guts.
-Even in the SEO world.
+Especially in the SEO world.

 Is it easy to contact you / have meetings, etc after we sign?

 I literally live on my laptop.
 Email communication is answered within 24 hours and you can always call me.
-If I’m travelling, which I do several times a year, I can probably reply to you within 48 hours max.
+If I’m travelling and working from another city, which I do several times a year, I can probably reply to you within 48 hours max.

-I also have 1 on 1 meetings with some of my clients on a regular basis.
+I also have 1 on 1 meetings with some of my clients on Skype on a regular basis.
+Whether I’m travelling or not.

 Can you elaborate more on your Link Building?